wilsonism/geo109/mapping-1/mapping-1-instructions.md

 Consult the [syllabus schedule](../syllabus.md#viii-schedule) for the due date of this assignment. **Note:** Late submissions will be penalized, as discussed in the syllabus.

 **Note:** This assignment requires a digital camera or a camera phone.
-You are encouraged to borrow from friends and classmates, but if access to this technology is difficult, please inform your TA.
+If access to this technology is difficult, please inform the instructor.

 ## Instructions.